Cédric Kanté

-Cédric Kanté (born 6 July 1979) is a Malian former professional footballer who played as a defender.
-Born in France, he represented the Mali national team internationally winning 41 caps and scoring once.
+Cédric Kanté (born 6 July 1979) is a former professional footballer who played as a defender.
+Born in France, he played for the Mali national team internationally winning 41 caps and scoring once.

 Club career

 Early career

 Kanté progressed through the youth ranks at local club RC Strasbourg before starting his professional career there.
 He signed his first professional contract with them in 1999, at the age of 19.
 He spent two seasons with them, in his first stint, making 7 appearances and picking up a Coupe de France winners medal in 2001.
 He moved on to find first-team football playing for FC Istres, in Ligue 2.
 In one season at Istres, Kanté made 16 appearances.
 ASOA Valence saw the talent in the 21-year-old and signed him.
 He spent one season there and was the focal point of the team, anchoring the center of their defense.
 He left the club due to its financial insecurity, having made 32 appearances.